 To phone hotels in Peru, dial 011 (international access) + 51 (Peru code) + city code and local numbers in listings.

-Peru consists of three main climatic areas: the dry and foggy coastal area (see Lima); the Andes Mountains, with their distinct rainy season (see Cusco); and the humid, rainy Amazon Basin.
-The dry months of June and August are the best time for a visit to Cusco and Machu Picchu.
-From November to March, heavy rains fall in the Andes.
+Peru has three main climatic zones: the dry, foggy coastal area including Lima; the Andes Mountains, with their distinct rainy season; and the humid, rainy Amazon Basin.
+June and August are the best time for a visit to Cusco and Machu Picchu; heavy rains fall in the Andes November to March.